Know When to Holdem and Know When to Foldem

 Quitting is a fine art.
 It’s not a good idea to quit just because you’ve run out of money or because everyone else has left the table!
 You need to have a valid reason to quit because it suits you.

 Time pressures are never good either, if you know you’ve got nothing to do for a few hours, it doesn’t mean you should continue to play poker if you are not performing well.
-Basically you are not deciding to continue playing poker for the next few hours, you are deciding to lose money for the next few hours.
+Basically you’re not just deciding to play poker for the next few hours — you’re risking more money during that time.
+If your performance is slipping, it’s usually smarter to take a break and reset.

 The Signs it’s time to Quit